Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Do I need a visa for Turkey?

-You need a visa and a passport with an expiration date of at least 180 days beyond your duration of stay.
+You need a visa and a passport with an expiration date of at least 180 days beyond the duration of your stay.
 Check out the guidelines here.

 What language do they speak in Turkey?